2018 Rate Schedules-Effective March 1, 2018

 Non-controllable vs. Controllable expenses:

 Non-Controllable expenses include: Wholesale power costs, depreciation, taxes and interest.
-The wholesale cost of power Southern Illinois Power Cooperative (SIPC) is a major non-controllable expense, that made up 70% of our total expenses in 2017.
-For residential bills, wholesale cost account for more than two-thirds of the bill, yet for large power services, wholesale power can account for as much as 98% of the billed amount.
+The wholesale cost of power from Southern Illinois Power Cooperative (SIPC) is a major non-controllable expense, that made up 70% of our total expenses in 2017.
+For residential bills, wholesale costs account for more than two-thirds of the bill, yet for large power services, wholesale power can account for as much as 98% of the billed amount.
 However, SIPC’s focus is clear — deliver electricity at the lowest cost possible now and into the future.
-Depreciation, taxes and interest are largely outside of our influence.
+Depreciation, taxes, and interest are largely outside of our influence.
 These costs accounted for 10% of our total expenses in 2017.
 However, recently we have been able to curtail some of these costs.
 For example, EECA has streamlined internal operations into a single building, as well as various additional rate discounts on our current loan portfolio.